-Medication calculation exams are administered during NUR 226, NUR 350, NUR 355, NUR 400, NUR 448 and NUR 450.
-Students are required to pass a 10-20 question medical math test with 90% proficiency.
-Students, who do not pass the medical math test on their first attempt, will be required to a new version of the exam.
+Students who do not pass the exam on their first attempt will be required to remediate and pass a new version of the 20-item exam.
+The student must remediate and provide proof of remediation to course faculty before being allowed to retest.
+Students who do not remediate prior to the testing date will receive a zero for that attempt.
 Students may not pass medications in the clinical setting until they have successfully achieved the 90% proficiency standard.
-The student has up to one week to complete required remediation and retest.
-Students who do not achieve 90% after three attempts, will receive clinical failure, which results in course failure.
-(Fac.
-Org 8/26/19; revised 7/27/20)
+Students have up to one week to complete required remediation and retest.
+Students who do not achieve 90% after three attempts will result in clinical failure, which results in course failure.
+(Faculty Org.
+August 26, 2019; revised Curr.
+May 11, 2022, approved Curr.
+May 12, 2022)